MicrosoftDocs/azure-dev-docs/articles/github/github-key-vault.md

 - Key Vault lets you centralize storage of application secrets in Azure.
 GitHub secrets are stored in GitHub
 - GitHub secrets are tied to a repository.
 Key Vault secrets can be used in multiple repositories
-- Key Vault can be used as a key and certificate management solution, in addition to a tool for secrets management
+- Key Vault can be used as a key and certificate management solutions, in addition to a tool for secrets management
 - Key Vault uses [Azure role-based access control (Azure RBAC)](/azure/key-vault/general/rbac-guide) for access

 When you combine Key Vault and GitHub Actions, you have the benefits of a centralized secrets management tool and all the advantages of GitHub Actions.